ABOUT

 Versatile bassist, composer, and educator Eric Hitt is an in-demand performing and recording artist known for his musicality and unifying groove.

 After relocating to Kansas City in 2022, Eric began performing frequently at the main jazz venues including The Blue Room at the American Jazz Museum, The Majestic, Green Lady, Black Dolphin, and the Kauffman Center for the Performing Arts.
-Prior to that, Eric performed with a variety of musicians in Texas such as Ed Soph, Brad Leali, Tatiana Mayfield, Dave Meder, and Quincy Davis.
+Eric has performed with jazz artists such as Ed Soph, Brad Leali, Tatiana "LadyMay" Mayfield, Quamon Fowler, Fredrick Sanders, Dave Meder, and Quincy Davis.
 Eric also performed on electric bass multiple times with the Dallas Symphony Orchestra for programs including “Queens of Soul” featuring Shayna Steele and live-to-picture screenings of Toy Story.

-He earned his BM in Double Bass Performance from the University of Nebraska–Lincoln and MM in Jazz Performance from the University of North Texas, where he is currently a Doctoral Candidate, was selected for an Outstanding Performance Award for Graduate College Jazz Soloist in the 44th annual DownBeat Student Music Awards, and was a member of the One O’Clock Lab Band.
+He earned his BM in Double Bass Performance from the University of Nebraska–Lincoln and MM and DMA in Jazz Performance from the University of North Texas, where he was selected for an Outstanding Performance Award for Graduate College Jazz Soloist in the 44th annual DownBeat Student Music Awards, and was a member of the One O’Clock Lab Band.
 Eric was also recognized with Honorable Mention as one of ten semifinalists in the 2021 International Society of Bassists Competition–Jazz Division.